Drop kick

 A drop kick is a type of kick in various codes of football.
-It involves a player dropping the ball and then kicking it as it touches the ground.
+It involves a player intentionally dropping the ball onto the ground and then kicking it either (different sports have different definitions) 'as it rises from the first bounce' (rugby) or 'as, or immediately after, it touches the ground' (gridiron football).

 Drop kicks are used as a method of restarting play and scoring points in rugby union and rugby league.
 Also, association football goalkeepers often return the ball to play with drop kicks.
-The kick was once in wide use in both Australian rules football and gridiron football, but is rarely used anymore by either sport.
+The kick was once in wide use in both Australian rules football and gridiron football, but it is rarely used anymore in either sport.

-Rugby
+Rugby football

 Drop kick technique

 The drop kick technique in rugby codes is usually to hold the ball with one end pointing downwards in two hands above the kicking leg.
 The ball is dropped onto the ground in front of the kicking foot, which makes contact at the moment or fractionally after the ball touches the ground, called the half-volley.
 The kicking foot usually makes contact with the ball slightly on the instep.

 In a rugby union kick-off, or drop out, the kicker usually aims to kick the ball high but not a great distance, and so usually strikes the ball after it has started to bounce off the ground, so the contact is made close to the bottom of the ball.